Christine Love (writer): Influences and philosophy

 Christine Love describes herself as "a writer first, and a game designer second", as writing was her initial goal.
 She originally pictured her future as that of a novelist, with a day job as a programmer to support herself.
 Love describes her games as being about "our relationship with technology, about human relationships in general, and about seeing things from different perspectives," as well as having "a ton of words".
 She strives for her stories to be true and sincere, but not necessarily realistic.
-She believes strongly in the power of cuteness.
-Love describes cuteness and sincerity to be the most important things to her, and believes human beings should work together to make the world a cuter place.
+Love said in 2013 that cuteness and sincerity were the most important things to her, and believes human beings should work together to make the world a cuter place.
 Love is also interested in the portrayal of gender and sexuality in video games; in Digital and Analogue, she was careful to avoid mentioning or assuming the gender of the player or the character they control, though the love interests in the games are female.
 Privately, however, she thinks of them as female, as her intention was to create games that could be easily appreciated by queer people such as herself, without having to project themselves onto a relationship that did not match up to their perceptions.
 Love believes that indie games have "more meaningful depictions of queer experiences" than those from larger studios.

-Love's design process has become more refined as time goes on.
-For Digital, she did not plan anything in advance; while for Analogue, she worked out the entire design and pacing game in flowcharts before starting.
-For all of her games, however, she does a lot of research into the time periods and issues involved.
-Love does not feel that text is necessarily the best way to tell a story in a game, but finds it easier to communicate with it as a writer.